Xenosb/learn.rb/chapters/04-the_database/readme.md

 "I'm going to delete the authors table" you would say "I'm going to drop the authors table".
 This stems from the keyword for deleting tables and column in SQL which is `DROP`.
-E.g. a pure SQL delete table would be `DROP TABEL authors;`.
+E.g. a pure SQL delete table would be `DROP TABLE authors;`.
 Why is it called drop and not delete?
 At the time of creation of the SQL standard it made sense, and the `DELETE` keyword is used to delete rows so perhaps a difference wanted to be made - so that you don't accidentally delete your table instead of a single row.